 2. Wingspan.
 Lay the garment flat and stretch out the sleeves into a wingspan.
 We measure from cuff to cuff.
 We find this is a more reliable measurement than sleeve length as some garments have a short sleeve and wide body or feature a dropped sleeve design.

 3. Length.
 This is usually taken from the shoulder just to the side of the neck opening and measured down to the lowest hang of the garment.
 We are trying to give you the longest measurement rather than measuring the side seam or from the base of a low cut neck shape.

 4. Bicep or arm opening. this one is important for determining if the sleeve is a slim fit or loose fit.
 We measure the widest part of the sleeve usually just beyond where the sleeve meets the body.
 If the garment is sleeveless then we are measuring across the arm hole gap from armpit to shoulder.

 We spend a huge amount of time measuring and comparing garments and appreciate how important it is in determining whether the item will fit or not.
 We are working through the whole collection and getting up to date measurements we can share online.
-Meantime, when you are shopping online, if you are not sure, just ask us email@example.com we will happily knit and measure the garment before posting to be sure yours is as you would want it and we are very flexible with returns if its not quite right.
+Meantime, when you are shopping online, if you are not sure, just ask us at firstname.lastname@example.org.
+We will happily knit and measure the garment before posting to be sure yours is as you would want it.
+We are also very flexible with returns if it’s not quite right.

 Measuring at home

-If you are not sure what size you need, then you could try measuring something else you have at home that you like the fit of and comparing it to the sizes online or letting us know so we can compare it for you?
+If you are not sure what size you need, then you could try measuring something else you have at home that you like the fit of.
+Then compare it to the sizes online or let us know so we can compare it for you.
 Just follow the steps we outline above and that will help us hugely in getting the right fit for you.